khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 Qualifying customers:
     That's a problem.
 The page does a very good job at telling it's a service made for freelancers/consultants, however consultants come in all kind of stripes.
 Does it apply to small agencies?
 No idea.
 Same thing about product tiers.
 The problem here is that the service is constrained by the supply they have --- it must be pretty hard to come up a with a dozen quality leads every day, in multiple segments.

-Reversing risk
-    "there's zero risk for the first 30 days" ~~~> dubious.
-Does it means it's risky afterwards?
-Better have "try it risk-free for a month."

-Handling objections
-    "but the whole point of Workshop is that I send fewer, better leads" --> great way to position the product